 And there aren’t many affordable places to stay.
-The famous lodge, the historic 101-year-old Gasparilla Inn, offers rooms starting at $405 a night in season and boasts, among other things, certified croquet lawns.
+The famous lodge, the historic century-old Gasparilla Inn, offers rooms starting at $400+ a night in season and boasts, among other things, certified croquet lawns.
 (And if anything says “not for your kind,” it’s competition croquet.)

 But Boca Grande is a favorite among the rich and famous for good reason: It’s beautiful, unspoiled and preserves an Old Florida world that may be more attractive now than it was when it was a bustling phosphate-shipping center 100 years ago.

-What we discovered on a recent visit is that the 99% can visit Boca Grande as a satisfying day trip – and see why the 1% winters there.
+Our big discovery on visiting: That the 99% can visit Boca Grande as a satisfying day trip – and see why the 1% winters there.